johanfaqarzain/Cobra/README.md

 Studies have proved that wearing a face mask significantly reduces the risk of viral transmission as well as provides a sense of protection.
 However, it is not feasible to manually track the implementation of this policy.We introduce a Deep Learning based system that can detect instances where face masks are not used properly.
 Our system consists of a Convolutional Neural Network (CNN) architecture capable of detecting masked and unmasked faces.This will help track safety violations, promote the use of face masks, and ensure a safe working environment.

 ## The Idea
-The main idea is to do a simple image classification either people are wearing a mask or not by using a model which utilizes a CNN architecture.
+The main idea is to do a simple image classification either people are wearing mask or not by using a model which utilizes a CNN architecture.
 240 set of images had been used for both training and test set respectively.

 ## The Journey